austineinstein/seneca/Update001.md

 | 9     | Aug 2012 (~$15)     | Nov 2012 (~$7)      | **-53%** | Early adoption volatility and thin liquidity                    |
 | 10    | Jan 2018 (~$17,000) | Feb 2018 (~$6,000)  | **-65%** | Initial unwinding of 2017 mania                                 |

+### August 2026 context

+The August 2026 episode is relevant to the reflexivity thesis, but it should not yet be added to the ranked drawdown table: the available notes describe a sharp rebound, short squeeze, and renewed institutional flows rather than a completed peak-to-trough decline.
+It is better treated as a live recovery from prior weakness until a local peak and trough are established.
+The episode can then be measured consistently as a percentage drawdown and assessed as a combination of macro-liquidity conditions, regulatory expectations, ETF flows, and leverage-driven feedback.

 ### Key observations for your reflexivity thesis

 * The largest drawdowns often followed periods of: